Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/secrets-rotation.md

 {vault://aws-certs/certs/web-site}
 ```

-And the all secrets (certificates in this case) referenced with `aws-certs` vault
+The secrets (certificates in this case) referenced with `aws-certs` vault
 will share the same 6 hours TTL, and will be rotated one minute earlier than
 their expiry.